76West: The JCC Podcast

 Abigail Pogrebin and Rabbi Joy Levitt

-Abigail Pogrebin, journalist, author, and host of the JCC's What Everone's Talking About series, in conversation with JCC Executive Director Rabbi Joy Levitt.
+Enjoy this conversation between Abigail Pogrebin, journalist, author, and host of the JCC's What Everone's Talking About series, and JCC CEO Rabbi Joy Levitt.
 Why does there seem to be a Jewish holiday every minute?
 And what makes these holidays so powerful and urgent in this modern moment?
 Pogrebin asked these questions of over 60 rabbis and scholars, taking a deep, personal dive into the Jewish calendar for the first time -- researching and observing every ritual and fast.
 Her resulting entertaining, humorous, and honest book was My Jewish Year: 18 Holidays, One Wondering Jew.
 On March 15, 2017, Pogrebin told us where the journey took her and how she was changed by it.

 Dan Barber and Abigail Pogrebin